imanuelcostigan/OldFinancialMarkets.jl/doc/interestrates.rst

 Interface
 -------------------------------------------------------------------------------

-.. function:: InterestRate(r::Real, cmp::Int, dc::DayCountFraction) -> InterestRate
+.. function:: InterestRate(r::Real, cmp::Compounding, dc::DayCountFraction) -> InterestRate

     The inner constructor for the ``InterestRate`` type.
 See the description above.